-From 1718 through 1731 five missions were established near the San Antonio River.
-The first was San Antonio de Balero [Valero, today known as the Alamo], followed by San José y San Miguel de Aguayo, Nuestra Señora de la Purísima Concepción, San Juan Capistrano, and San Francisco de la Espada.
-These missions were successful in developing churches, workshops, fields, ranches and a social and religious life.
-By the late 1700s, the Indian residents of the San Antonio missions were speaking Spanish, living as Catholics, and even marrying local Hispanics.
+From 1718 through 1731 five missions were established near the San Antonio River: San Antonio de Balero [Valero, today known as the Alamo], San José y San Miguel de Aguayo, Nuestra Señora de la Purísima Concepción, San Juan Capistrano, and San Francisco de la Espada.
+These missions were successful in developing churches, workshops, fields, ranches, and a social and religious life.

-Other missions, San Xavier Missions—San Francisco Xavier de Horcasitas, San Ildefonso, and Nuestra Señora de la Candelaria—lasted only from 1746 to 1755.
-They were unsuccessful due to inadequate military protection and bad weather.
-The few Indians who were left and the friars moved to the San Marcos River for a year and then to the Guadalupe River, until they abandoned the mission all together.
+Other missions, including San Francisco Xavier de Horcasitas, San Ildefonso, and Nuestra Señora de la Candelaria suffered from inadequate military protection and bad weather.
+The friars together with the few Indians who were left moved to the San Marcos River and then to the Guadalupe River.
+They finally abandoned the mission.

-The Nuestra Señora de la Luz Mission, founded near the mouth of the Trinity River in 1756, was affected by unhealthy coastal conditions and inadequate support.
-The mission seemed to have a good relationship with the Orcoquiza Indians, the locals, and converted some of them.
-When military strategy said that the Spanish had to leave the area, the Franciscans did so very reluctantly, while the natives pleaded for them to stay.
+The Nuestra Señora de la Luz Mission, founded in 1756, was affected by unhealthy coastal conditions and inadequate support.
+The mission did convert some of the local Orcoquiza Indians.
+When the Spanish left, the natives pleaded the Franciscans to stay.

-The Karankawas, a native group of the southern Gulf Coast of Texas, were strong economically and were able to defend themselves.
-They accepted the mission life temporarily or on a seasonal basis.
-The original La Bahia Mission in 1722 was in the Karankawas own territory failed, as did the Rosario Mission in 1754.
-In 1789, the Franciscan missionary tried again.
-They were aware of the history of the Karakawas’ independent ways, so they offered a looser social organization.
-In 1793 Nuestra Señora del Refugio, the last mission founded in Texas, was established for the Karankawas.
-It used the same flexible approach.
+The Karankawas, from the southern Gulf Coast, were strong economically and could defend themselves.
+They accepted mission life on a seasonal basis.
+The original La Bahia Mission and the Rosario Mission both failed.
+They tried again in 1789, this time with a looser social organization.
+The last mission founded in Texas, the Nuestra Señora del Refugio, used the same flexible approach.

-In other areas, the Franciscans had to adapt even more.
-In 1682 the Indian mission towns of Corpus Christi de la Isleta, Nuestra Señora de la Limpia Concepción de Socorro, and San Antonio de Senecú (this last site is now within Mexico, not Texas) were founded by Tigua, Piro, Tompiro, and Tanoan people who had accompanied the Spanish in flight from the Pueblo Revolt in northern New Mexico.
+In 1682 the Indian mission towns of Corpus Christi de la Isleta, Nuestra Señora de la Limpia Concepción de Socorro, and San Antonio de Senecú (this last site is now within Mexico) were founded.
 The Indians brought a developed cultural organization.
-The Indian authorities, with the approval of Spanish officials, got to control the economic and political life of their communities.
-The friars only controlled the spiritual portion.
+Their authorities, with the approval of Spanish officials, controlled the economic and political life.
+The friars only controlled the spiritual life.
 For a few decades there was also a mission effort among the Suma people gathered at Santa María de las Caldas in the El Paso district.
-The Franciscans claimed that they actually had to do all the work since the pastors stayed in the distant town of El Paso itself.
-Living side by side with their Spanish neighbors in these new settlements, the Indian mission communities were open villages, not the walled fortresses that you may see.
-By the nineteenth century the social exchange in these mixed Indian and Spanish towns resulted in complete Christianization and a great deal of cultural assimilation.
+These Indian mission communities were open villages.
+By the nineteenth century the social exchange in these mixed Indian and Spanish towns resulted in complete Christianization and cultural assimilation.

-Missions in the self-sufficient Caddos in East Texas were not successful.
-An attempt to begin a mission along the Neches River in 1690-1693 (San Francisco de los Tejas and Santisimo Nombre de Maria) failed.
-The San Francisco mission reopened in 1716, along with five other missions - Nuestra Señora de la Purísima Concepción de los Hainais (later Nuestra Señora de la Purísima Concepción de Acuña), San José de los Nazonis, Nuestra Señora de Guadalupe in Nacogdoches, Nuestra Señora de los Dolores de los Ais, and San Miguel de Linares de los Adaes (in what is now Louisiana).
-These centers were small with just a chapel, a place for the missionaries to live and some homes that were built for Indians.
-The missionaries had to resign themselves with just visiting the villages and welcoming the Indians who visited them.
+Missions for the self-sufficient Caddos in East Texas were unsuccessful.
+San Francisco de los Tejas and Santisimo Nombre de Maria on the Neches River failed.
+The San Francisco mission reopened in 1716, along with Nuestra Señora de la Purísima Concepción de los Hainais (later Nuestra Señora de la Purísima Concepción de Acuña), San José de los Nazonis, Nuestra Señora de Guadalupe in Nacogdoches, Nuestra Señora de los Dolores de los Ais, and San Miguel de Linares de los Adaes (in what is now Louisiana).
+These centers were small with just a chapel.

 In 1730-1731, three East Texas missions moved to the San Antonio area because they were no longer protected.
-Louisiana changed from French to Spanish rule in 1763 and the missions closed there in 1773.
-When Nacogdoches was reoccupied as a Spanish civil settlement in 1779, an official mission was not built there.
-The Franciscans who worked there dealt with the settlers and interested Indians.
-Most Indians in that area did not practice the Catholic religion, but there were a few that adapted to the Spanish Catholic society.
-The East Texas missions ran very differently than those that were self-contained.
+Louisiana moved from French to Spanish rule in 1763 and the missions there closed in 1773.
+When Nacogdoches was reoccupied as a Spanish civil settlement in 1779, no official mission was built there.
+Most Indians in that area did not practice Catholicism.

-In the 1750s, the Lipan Apaches were beginning to lose ground to their enemies, the Comanches.
-The Apaches began to be friendly to the Spanish in Central Texas; they wanted military cooperation and even encouraged Spanish outposts in their territory.
-The short-lived missions attempted by Franciscans deep in dangerous Indian territory — Santa Cruz de San Sabá, in the vicinity of present-day Menard, and Nuestra Señora de la Candelaria del Cañón and San Lorenzo de la Santa Cruz in the upper Nueces River basin —became the target of attacks, including the disastrous annihilation of San Sabá Mission.
-The Apache responses to these missions demonstrated to Spanish eyes not only the Apaches' purely military motivations and lack of real interest in changing, but also their unreliability as allies.
-Colonial policy therefore shifted toward systematic war against the Apaches, who in turn continued to harass Spanish settlements.
-Later, during the tumultuous revolutionary decade of 1811–21, Lipans and Comanches engaged in a virtual war of attrition against Spanish settlements.
+In the 1750s, the Lipan Apaches lost ground to their enemies, the Comanches.
+The Apaches were friendly with the Spanish in Central Texas, hoping for military cooperation.
+The missions established deep in Indian territory — Santa Cruz de San Sabá, in the vicinity of present-day Menard, and Nuestra Señora de la Candelaria del Cañón and San Lorenzo de la Santa Cruz in the upper Nueces River basin — were attacked.
+The Spanish saw that the Apaches were militarily motivated and were unreliable allies.
+Colonial policy therefore shifted toward systematic war against the Apaches.
+Later, during the revolutionary decade of 1811–21, Lipans and Comanches fought the Spanish settlements continuously.

-By the late 1770s the mission system fell out of favor as an important element of Spanish frontier strategy.
-In the first few years of the new Republic of Mexico—between 1824 and 1830—all the missions still operating in Texas were officially separated, with the exception of those in the El Paso district, which were turned over to diocesan pastors only in 1852.
+Between 1824 and 1830, all the missions still operating in Texas were officially separated, except for those in the El Paso district, which were turned over to diocesan pastors in 1852.